 Your initial consultation can be paid by credit/debit card when you book through our diary.
 Your subsequent sessions can be paid using credit/debit card.
 Payments will show up on your statement as Leeds A C.

 How long does each session last for?

 Our one-to-one sessions last for one hour.
-Our group sessions last for two hours.

 How long does a course of treatment usually take?